alevibhanshu/technical-writing-portfolio/task-manager-user-guide.md

 | Invalid input   | “Please enter valid data”   |
 | Server issue    | “Unable to process request” |

-9) _Notes_
+## _Notes_

-  i.
-Ensure all required fields are filled before saving
+  1. Ensure all required fields are filled before saving

-  ii.
-Completed tasks can be filtered using the status filter
+  2. Completed tasks can be filtered using the status filter

-  iii.
-Data is saved automatically upon successful submission
+  3. Data is saved automatically upon successful submission